smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 ```

-* As you see, there are 3 sub items, “ambientLightSensorStatus”, “highBeamsOn” and “lowBeamsOn”.
+* There are 3 sub items, “ambientLightSensorStatus”, “highBeamsOn” and “lowBeamsOn”.
 Each of these individual data types and references
 * You many notice that “ambientLightSensorStatus” has data type as “AmbientLightStatus”.
 This enumeration is read from existing Mobile API.
   * This can be extrapolated to all existing data types.
 For new data types enumerations, we’d still either need to add to Mobile API or create a new structure for vehicle data enumerations.